ThatLinuxNerd/srgrafo-storyteller/README.md

 # srgrafo-storyteller
-A storyteller for the game RimWorld
+A storyteller for RimWorld 1.0

 WIP